davenso/viotware/README.md

 # viotware
-An intelligent IoT framework for visual sensor networks
+An intelligent IoT framework for wireless visual sensor networks.